Moosorkh/Weather_Dashboard/README.md

   state: string;
 }

-// a class for the Weather object class Weather {
+// Define a class for the Weather object class Weather {
   constructor(
     public city: string,